microsoft/TypeChat/README.md

 In addition to its safety benefit, we have found in practice that TypeChat also helps with the reliability and accuracy of NL interfaces.
 This happens because TypeChat replaces "prompt engineering" with "schema engineering" and arbitrary text output with a formal representation.
 These changes enable compositional properties not readily available with prompt engineering approaches that accrete into a prompt islands of NL text that may have varying goals.

 For example, to add additional intents to a schema, a developer can add the additional intents using type composition, such as adding additional types into a discriminated union.
 To make schemas hierarchicial, a developer can use a "meta-schema" to choose one or more sub-schemas based on user input.
-It is less clear how to compose and organize sets of user intents using arbitrary NL text.

 This repo uses TypeScript as the schema language.
 This choice works well in practice because